breakintoprogram/archive-follin/README.md

 For the most part the disks are fine.

+The disks target the C64 (6502) and Amstrad CPC/Spectrum 128K (Z80).

-One is physically damaged - it has a damaged shutter, which I need to repair, and there were the odd files that didn't read correctly.
+One disk is physically damaged - it has a damaged shutter, which I need to repair, and there was the odd file that didn't read correctly.

-There are a couple of disks that have unreadable sides - missing sector 0.
+There are a couple of disks that have unreadable sides - reporting a missing sector 0.
 I suspect that these are not formatted for the Einstein, maybe the Spectrum +3 or Amstrad CPC6128.

 I've also noted that there are a handful of zero-byte files, which puzzled me at first.
 The working hypothesis is that as part of the workflow, disks were copied to a silicon RAM disk plugged into the Einstein at the start of the day, and edited/assembled from there as it was far quicker than working from floppy.
 The silicon disks were volatile, so at the end of the day, or at critical points during development, it was backed up to floppy.
 I suspect that this would sometimes result in a disk full error, with zero-byte files being written out for any files that didn't fit.